Jsos17/CalculatorApp/dokumentointi/kayttoohje.md

 The user can input any expression by using the provided buttons, and if the expression can be parsed (i.e. brackets, operators, dots etc are placed correctly) provides the result as a double value.
 If the input cannot be parsed, then the user is notified and asked to correct the expression.

+The CalculatorApp uses double precision and is intended mainly to be a demonstration of certain programming skills.
+Thus it is not suited for scientific calculations requiring extreme precision.

-Currently the operations (+, -, *, /, ^, ., Ans, Delete, =) are supported.
-Additionally, the app has an integrated database and memory.
-See *Memory and database functionality* below.
+Currently the operations +, -, *, /, ^, ., Ans, Delete, Clear, =, (, ) and the functions sin(), cos(), tan(), log(), ln(), sqrt(), abs(), neg() and %() are supported.

+So for example a percentage calculation is carried out like: %(42) = 0.42.
+Thus every sign that has double brackets following it () is a function and what needs to be calculated is to be put inside the brackets.
+The sign "-" is a subtraction operator, and does not function as the sign of a number.
+Instead the neg() function should be used for this purpose: for example neg(7) = -7.0 and neg(7)^3 = -343.0.

 Maximum size for expression is currently set at 1000 characters, which cannot be exceeded.

 ### Memory and database functionality